Is Wisconsin a No-Fault State?

 Can More Than One Person Be Considered at Fault?

-For example, Driver A fails to come to a complete stop at a stop sign and is struck by Driver B. However, responding police officers discover that Driver B is intoxicated, which means Driver B also contributed to the crash.
+For example, Driver A fails to come to a complete stop at a stop sign and is struck by Driver B as a result.
+However, responding police officers discover that Driver B was intoxicated, which means Driver B also contributed to the crash.

-If Driver A is found to be 30% at fault for the crash, the amount of compensation they would receive would be reduced by 30%.
+If Driver A is found to be 30% at fault for the crash, the amount of compensation they would receive is reduced by 30%.

-If you are deemed to be 50% or more at fault for a car accident in Wisconsin, you will not be able to recover damages.
+If Driver B is deemed to be more than 50% at fault for the car accident, that driver will not be able to recover any damages, even if they were also injured in the crash.

-Building a Strong Case Is Important in Wisconsin
+Building a Strong Injury Claim Is Important in Wisconsin

 Because fault plays such an important role in injury and accident claims in Wisconsin, hiring a lawyer is often essential to receiving adequate compensation.

 One of the key roles that attorneys play in auto accident cases is helping their clients mitigate the percentage of fault attributed to them.
-They also find evidence that proves the other party involved bears a greater percentage of fault than their client.
+They also endeavor to find evidence that can help prove the other party bears a greater percentage of fault than their client.

 The stronger a case the attorney can build, the better their client’s chances of getting the compensation they’ll need to pay accident-related costs.